vigindian/flask-app/README.md

 - Install and configure apache
 - Install the Apache WSGI module
 - apache_flaskapp.conf.sample: sample apache wsgi config to run this flask-app
-- This app uses a test user to show the logged-in user in app UI.
+- This app uses a test user to show the authenticated user in app UI.
 You can get Apache to pass the REMOTE_USER variable to the app, which can be shown in the UI.